 Covid International Travel Update: Due to changing border policies, travel restrictions and disruption to international travel we cannot currently confirm trips outside the USA.
 We are accepting reservations and monitoring each situation closely.
 If you make an international reservation, we ask that you please hold off on booking travel or paying your final balance until we have fully confirmed your trip.
 We will be in contact to convey pertinent information regarding travel as it develops.
 We plan to make a final decision on if a trip can safely operate based on our high standards of customer service and risk management no later than 45 days before the trip date.
 Thanks for your understanding and patience in these very unique times!

-Current TRANSPORTATION AND CAPACITY PROTOCOLS
+Current TRANSPORTATION, CAPACITY and Dining PROTOCOLS

 - Backpacking, portered and llama treks have a max of 8 guests per trip.